casstanje/casstanje-shell/README.md

 ## TODO
 ### Bugs
 - Powerprofile wheel doesn't update correctly, and glitches out sometimes.
 It works as it should, but visually... not so much
-### Others
+### Features
-- Implement the catppuccin where_is_my_sddm theme as part of the installation as an optional thing
+- Implement a greeter as an optional part of the installation
-- User icon using AccountService instead of my "custom" "implementation"
+- Update script, that doesn't overwrite the users existing config while applying new features

 ## FAQ
 ### Why rofi??
 Are you too lazy to make your own app launcher?????